ufjschool/ob-s14/drafts/final/bhagan.md

 Another myth that exists is sleep deprivation doesn’t affect health.

-“Sleep should be as important as healthy eating and exercise in your life,” the GatorWell specialist said, “as important as your social life.”
+“Sleep should be as important as healthy eating and exercise in your life,” the GatorWell specialist said.
+“As important as your social life.”

 Having a regular routine for sleep is as important as getting enough sleep.

 “Students tell me they stay up till 3 or 4 [a.m.] on Fridays because they’re socializing,” Emmerée said.
 “I’m not telling you to be rigid.”

 Emmerée is an advocate for naps, but she said people need to look at their reasons for taking naps.
 They should be supplemental rather than a replacement for a good night’s rest.
-Also, naps shouldn’t last for more an hour.
+Also, naps shouldn’t last for more than an hour.

 “Napping may be a symptom of a poor sleep foundation,” she said.
 “Are you doing it because you’re exhausted or because you had a rough week?”